-Written notification shall be provided to the student with all relevant reasons for the probationary status for violation of the Academic Dishonesty Policy, Professional Behavior, Code of Ethics and/or Code of Conduct, including details of any corrective actions expected, and the written procedural steps necessary to obtain a formal review of the suspension, probation or dismissal determination.
+The student will be provided with written notification that he/she has been placed on probationary status, which includes a dismissal, suspension, or probation decision.
+The notification will cite the actions the student engaged in that violated the Academic Dishonesty Policy, Professional Behavior, Code of Ethics and/or Code of Conduct, or other Standard College policy, which resulted in the probationary decision.
+The notification will include details of any corrective actions expected, as well as the written procedural steps necessary to appeal the suspension, probation or dismissal decision.